UFSEC/android-reddit-client/README.md

 }
 ```

-We will then need to sync with gradle via:
+We will then need to sync our project with Gradle via:

-Tools->Android->Sync Project with Gradle Files
+`Tools->Android->Sync Project with Gradle Files`

 ##Adding Necessary Permissions
-Some features of the Android device require explicit permission to be able to be used.
+Some features of the Android device will require explicit permission to be able to be used.
 Some examples are: Making a call, using the camera, using Bluetooth, using the internet, making the phone vibrate, etc.

 We need to be able to use the internet to get our data.
 Add the internet permissions to `AndroidManifest.xml` within the `manifest` node: